Tassal

 Tassal is a Tasmanian-based Australian salmon farming company founded in 1986.
 It was listed on the Australian Securities Exchange (ASX) from 2003 until 2022.
 Tassal is the largest producer of Tasmanian grown Atlantic salmon, supplying salmon to both domestic and international markets.
-In November 2022, it was purchased by Cooke Seafood of Canada and delisted from the ASX.
+In November 2022, it was acquired by Canadian seafood company Cooke Inc. and delisted from the ASX.

 Operations

-As of 30 June 2021 Tassal employs a total of 1,712 people, with over 1,000 in Tasmania, 430 in NSW and 200 in Queensland.
+As of 30 June 2021, Tassal employed a total of 1,712 people, with over 1,000 in Tasmania, 430 in NSW and 200 in Queensland.

-Seafood & Prawns
+Seafood and prawns

-Operations in Queensland are focused on the expanding Prawn business, with NSW operations also supporting the processing of distribution of other seafood products other than Salmon.
+Operations in Queensland are focused on farming prawns.
+NSW operations also support the processing and distribution of seafood products other than salmon.